 Three of Hollywood's greatest living directors came out to celebrate five giants of the past who built the industry on Monday night at the premiere of the documentary Five Came Back at the Lincoln Center's Alice Tully Hall.

-The three-part documentary was adapted from Mark Harris' best-selling book Five Came Back: A Story of Hollywood and the Second World War, which focuses on the five filmmakers who risked their lives during the war to bring the truth back to Americans the only way they knew how: through their work.
+The three-part documentary was adapted from Mark Harris' best-selling book Five Came Back: A Story of Hollywood and the Second World War that focuses on the five filmmakers who risked their lives during the war to bring the truth back to Americans the only way they knew how: through their work.

 Read more: 'Five Came Back': TV Review